Old Shame: Live-Action TV

 - CBS seems to try to ignore the existence of the first season of Big Brother as much as possible, to the point of actually asking contestants in later seasons to not discuss it while on the show.

-- Interestingly enough, this was the only season that was close to the original (and wasn't as dependent on gimmicks as later seasons were).
+- Interestingly enough, this was the only season that was close to the original ruleset of the show (and wasn't as dependent on gimmicks as later seasons were).
+It changed in season two to keep in the interesting people in the cast as long as possible.

 - Seems to be the case with Dustin Diamond and Saved by the Bell.
 When the cast did a reunion for a magazine shoot sometime in early 2011, he was the only one who didn't participate (even Principal Belding was there) and instead released a book bashing the show.
 In an interview with TV Guide, Tiffani Amber-Thiessen said she thought this might have just been anger since he wasn't doing anything major at the moment, while the rest of the cast (except Lark Voorhies also), were.
 Diamond claimed in one interview that he didn't feel like he fit in with the rest of the cast, being the youngest of the actors playing students.